-A chronic dietary exposure should be evaluated by calculation of the theoretical maximum daily intake (TMDI) using EFSA model (PRIMo rev 2.0) using all existing MRL values.
+A chronic dietary exposure should be evaluated by calculation of the theoretical maximum daily intake (TMDI) using EFSA model (PRIMo revision 2 for applications received before 1 February 2018 and for application received later, PRIMo revison 3) using all existing MRL values.
 If these calculations result in an ADI exceedance, refinements should be done using supervised trial median residue (STMR) values from the supervised residue trials.
 Further refinements could sometimes be relevant.

-A short term intake calculation should also be performed using the EFSA model (PRIMo rev 2.0 or later) based on the MRL values for the crops included in the application.
+A short-term intake calculation should also be performed using the EFSA model (PRIMo revision 2 or 3) based on the MRL values for the crops included in the application.
 If the calculations result in an ARfD exceedance, refinements could be done using highest residues (HR) from the supervised residue trials.
-When estimating the short term dietary exposure STMR values should not be used.
+When estimating the short-term dietary exposure STMR values should not be used.